shivek-sachdev/booking-tracker/PRODUCT_REQUIREMENTS.md

     *   `NFR-USAB-01`: The user interface should be clean, intuitive, and easy to navigate.
 (Leverages Shadcn UI).
     *   `NFR-USAB-02`: The application must be responsive and function correctly on various screen sizes (mobile-first approach with Tailwind CSS).
     *   `NFR-USAB-03`: The main sidebar navigation shall visually separate standard booking management (`Fares`, `Customers`, `Bookings`, `Sectors`) from tour package management (`Tour Packages`, `Tour Products`) using a distinct separator (e.g., a horizontal line).
+    *   `NFR-USAB-04`: The main sidebar shall include an easily accessible logout button, allowing users to securely end their session.
+    *   `NFR-USAB-05`: The main sidebar navigation shall include a link to the dedicated "Payments" ledger page.
 *   **5.3 Reliability:**
     *   `NFR-RELI-01`: The application should handle errors gracefully (e.g., display informative messages if data fetching fails).
 Next.js `error.tsx` conventions should be used.
     *   `NFR-RELI-02`: Loading states should be indicated clearly to the user while data is being fetched (Next.js `loading.tsx`).